Counting Atoms

 Some companies are adapting.
 Sierra, Bret Taylor’s AI customer service company, reportedly hit $100 million ARR in under two years using outcome-based pricing — you pay for results, not seats.
 But this isn’t a minor pricing adjustment.
 It’s a fundamental restructuring of how software value is captured, and most existing SaaS companies have their entire go-to-market, sales compensation, and financial projections built on the old model.

 The foundation model layer is commoditizing faster than anyone expected.
 Sequoia flagged this in their late-2024 memo: the “one model to rule them all” hypothesis was wrong.
-GPT-4-level token pricing has dropped roughly 98% in under two years (track it yourself — compare OpenAI’s pricing page from March 2023 to today’s frontier model rates).
+GPT-4-level token pricing has dropped over 90% in under two years (compare OpenAI’s pricing page from March 2023 to today’s frontier model rates).
 The model layer is a knife fight between Microsoft/OpenAI, AWS/Anthropic, Meta’s open-source play, and Google DeepMind.
 Foundation models largely failed to become application-layer products.
 The value isn’t in the model.
 It’s in what you build on top of it.

 Here’s where it gets interesting.
 Sinofsky argues that “AI changes what we build and who builds it, but not how much needs to be built.”
 Demis Hassabis has suggested the shakeout will take a decade or more before anything like “radical abundance” materializes.
 An F-Prime investor told TechCrunch: “This may be the first time in history that the terminal value of software is being fundamentally questioned.”